Skip to main content

 • If yes, is your specific metadata type listed in the package.xml?

 • Note that the top-level item must be specified in the package.xml.
-For example, if you want to retrieve a particular custom field, you need to specify the custom object it’s on instead - if you only specify the subcomponent and not the parent object, the subcomponent won’t be visible in your results.
+For example, if you want to retrieve a particular Custom field, you need to specify the Custom object it’s on instead - if you only specify the subcomponent and not the parent object, the subcomponent won’t be visible in your results.
 There’s more on this in our package.xml feature guide and support doc.

 • The package.xml only applies a filter to the metadata that’s been retrieved.
 Therefore, your metadata comparison filter must include your metadata (described in the section above) - the package.xml does not separately retrieve it.